-PERU TRAVEL ADVICE: WEATHER IN PERUPeru has three main climatic zones: the tropical Amazon jungle to the east, the arid coastal desert to the west, and the Andean mountains and highlands in the middle of the country.
+BEST TIME TO VISIT PERU: WEATHER IN PERUPeru has three main climatic zones: the tropical Amazon jungle to the east, the arid coastal desert to the west, and the Andean mountains and highlands in the middle of the country.
 In the Andes, which have altitudes over 3500m, average daily temperatures fall below 10°C and overnight temperatures can dip well below freezing.
 Travellers flying straight into Cuzco (3326m) should allow time to acclimatise.

 MAP OF PERU

 Summer can be warm and so pack lightweight clothing, such as cotton and linen, especially when staying in the jungle regions where it can be hot and humid.
 During the winter, pack layers as the weather can be changeable.
 In the Andes, it can get very cold in the evenings and so a fleece and lined lightweight wind / waterproof hiking jacket (Berghaus or Karrimor type anorak) or a pashmina will be needed.
 Don’t underestimate the low temperatures in the mountains; consider thick socks, gloves and a woolly hat as essential items.
 Temperatures frequently drop below freezing at any time of year.

 MEDICATIONS & VACCINATIONS FOR PERUWhile there are no epidemic health perils in Peru, we do always recommend you see your practictioner before travelling for recommendations on vaccination and prophylatic medication, as Hepatitis A, Typhoid and Malaria are always a risk to travellers in Peru, as is the case with most South American countries.
 Please also seek advice from the helpful websites Fit For Travel and the The Center for Disease Control and Prevention.